What's holding back AI adoption in India?

 India doesn’t need hype.
 It needs tools that respect local languages, devices, constraints, and people’s data.

-That’s what we’re aiming to build with relaxAI.
-And I truly believe it’s just the beginning.
+That's what Civo has built with relaxAI.
+And I truly believe it's just the beginning.